yibaoj/beautiful-academic-writing/README.md

 This is a magazine paper focusing on educational introduction of wind turbine control and wind farm topology.
 Although the breadth and depth of the survey are limited, the langauge is easy-to-follow and appealing to general public.

+> Veers, Paul, et al. "Grand Challenges: Wind energy research needs for a global energy transition."
+Wind Energy Science 7.6 (2022): 2491-2496.

+The magic Veers has is to phrase a well-knonw concept or opinion in a profound and convincing way.
+For instance, "The notion that we can simply take hardware that has been successful to this point and multiply the deployment by a factor of 5 or 10 fails to appreciate the harsh reality that the technology demands of the future will be significantly different than they have been to date".
+When motivations of the paper series is demanded,
+"The charter for the authors was not to suggest particular innovative solutions or to tout specific technology advances, but to review the literature and to articulate the most critical needs, with the intent to synthesize and clarify".